Bandar Siraf: Islamic era

 During its heyday, Siraf was the largest and wealthiest port city on the Iranian side of the Persian Gulf.
 It was a center of commerce with Africa, India, and China.
 The anonymous author of the 10th-century Hudud al-'Alam called Siraf "the merchants' haunt and the emporium of Fars".
 The later author Ibn al-Balkhi wrote of the period from 908 to 932, the annual value of goods traded in Siraf was 2.53 million dinars.
-The most detailed account of Siraf comes from al-Istakhri, shortly before 950.
+The most detailed account of Siraf comes from Istakhri, shortly before 950.
 He described it as the second-largest city in the district of Ardashir-Khwarrah (southwestern Fars), behind only Shiraz - which it rivaled in size.
 He listed some of the goods that were traded here: ebony, ivory, sandalwood and other aromatics, bamboo, spices, paper, aloe, camphor, ambergris, and precious stones.
 Among the goods manufactured in Siraf itself were linen napkins and veils.
 Siraf was also an important market for pearls - nearby Ganaveh was renowned for its pearl fishing industry.
 Merchants and ship captains from Siraf amassed huge fortunes off all this maritime trade, and they lived in "richly decorated, multi-story houses" built from teak wood, imported from East Africa, and fired brick.
 According to contemporary accounts, a merchant might spend 30,000 dinars on one of these houses.
 The "rather puritanical" 10th-century author al-Maqdisi regarded Siraf as a nest of corruption and wrote that adultery, usury, and general extravagance were rampant here.
 When an earthquake in 977 caused serious damage to Siraf, al-Maqdisi viewed it as "a fitting punishment from God".

 Siraf served an international clientele of merchants including those from South India ruled by the Western Chalukyas dynasty who were feasted by wealthy local merchants during business visits.
 An indicator of the Indian merchants' importance in Siraf comes from records describing dining plates reserved for them.

 However, Siraf lacked drinking water (apart from one small qanat, according to al-Maqdisi) and good farmland, so food and water had to be imported from the Jam plain.